Destroy Command (Team Foundation Version Control)

 However, the file is actually not destroyed because you used the /preview option.

-For more information about how to find the tf command-line utility, see Tf Command-Line Utility Commands.
+For more information on how to find the tf command-line utility, see Use Team Foundation version control commands.

 Effects of /keephistory on Other Version Control Operations